fwolter/vdr-plugin-softhddevice-drm-gles/DEVELOPER.md

 The audio and video data is buffered when VDR calls `SetPlayMode(pmAudioVideo)`, or `Clear()`, or when the buffer underruns during playback.

 The first audio PTS value and the first video PTS value VDR sends (and are received in `PlayVideo()`/`PlayAudio()`) differ in most cases (up to 3.5s were observed).
-The subset having only video or only audio is dropped, so that playback starts at the first frame where video *and* audio are available.
+The subset having only video or only audio is dropped, so that playback starts at the first frame where video *and* audio are present.
 However, the first received video frame is not dropped but displayed immediately after `Clear()` is called.
 This comes into handy when using `SkipSeconds`, having a responsive experience when seeking in a recording.